Expense policies are required to manage reimbursement requests of employees for expenses incurred on behalf of the organisation.

 To understand Expense Policies, first a quick summary of what expenses an employee can claim reimbursement for:

-You can raise expense requests under 3 broad categories:
+You can raise expense requests under four broad categories:

-- Business Expense - typically for food, gifts, office supplies, credit card payments and similar expenses made on behalf of the organisation
+Business Expense - Business Expense refers to any cost incurred by an employee while conducting company-related activities.
+This typically refers to food, gifts, office supplies, credit card payments and similar expenses made on behalf of the organization.

 What do Expense Policies do?